Methodology, Parameters, and Calculations

 |---|---|---|

-| Rare Diseases Count Global | 1.0000 | Strong driver |
+| Total Number of Rare Diseases Globally (diseases) | 1.0000 | Strong driver |

 Interpretation: Standardized coefficients show the change in output (in SD units) per 1 SD change in input.
-Values near Β±1 indicate strong influence; values exceeding Β±1 may occur with correlated inputs.
+Values near ยฑ1 indicate strong influence; values exceeding ยฑ1 may occur with correlated inputs.

 Monte Carlo Distribution